 Since their appearance in the public sphere, drones have aroused wide interest.
 Their history is closely tied to military needs.
 In 1849, Venice was bombed by Austrians using unmanned balloons which are today recognized as the first drones.
 It was not the only time when the art of war spawned the idea and development of technologies that have since been made available to the average Joe (other examples include computers, the internet, GPS and digital cameras).
 Even today, the army still experiments with drones.
 Contemporary drones are usually remote-controlled gliders, planes or helicopters (often in the form of four-, six- or eight-propeller helicopters).
 Taking pictures and filming from heights, monitoring, observing areas and tracking objects are their basic tasks.

 A few years ago drones went beyond the military sphere.
-Initially, high price of these devices has been a hindrance to their popularity, but today we can often find many hobby or toy models.
+Initially, the high price of these devices has been a hindrance to their popularity, but today we can often find many hobbies or toy models.
 Progressive miniaturization of electronics and the access to GPS navigation have become a major push for the development of UAVs.

 The rapidly changing drone market offers more and more high-capacity, high-performance devices that are suitable for commercial applications.
 Although the prices of professional drones are still hard to swallow, one must admit that finding an optimal model that meets the requirements of a particular user – and does not cost a fortune at that – has ceased to be an impossible task.